33Mic/CS191AS3/README.md

 General Overview of our process
 Using Jupyter Notebooks, we organized and analyzed our data using techniques learnt in CMPUT 191.
 We used a combination of web scraping, requesting from an API and good old fashioned data cleaning.

-- After finding a site (https://www.numbeo.com/cost-of-living/prices_by_country.jsp?displayCurrency=USD&itemId=206) that had information on Toyota Corolla prices by country, we had to use web scraping techniques learned in class to create a table we could work with.
+- After finding our source containing relevant pricing information on our Toyota Corolla model of choice, we used web scraping to import our data.
-- Imported a local currencies table in order to assign every individual country a unique currency code (joined the two tables)
+- Cleaning our web scraped data…
+  - We went through our imported table, dropped unnecessary columns (ie. ‘Rank’) and relabeled columns we planned on using for the sake of convenience and readability.
+- Cleaning a csv file with data on Country, CountryCode, Currency and CurrencyCode.
+  - After dropping “Country Code” from the imported csv as it was irrelevant to our analysis, we joined the two tables we had using ‘Country’ that appears in both tables.
-- We also found, imported and cleaned a table with information on tax rates per country.
-However we decided not to factor in GST to the sale price as we found that car prices are impacted by many other taxes, duties and customs depending on the country.
+- Next, we imported and cleaned a table with information on tax rates per country.
+However we decided not to factor in GST to the sale price due to two reasons.
+  - We found that car prices are impacted by many other taxes, duties and customs depending on the country.
+  - Documentation did not specify whether or not the prices shown in their tables were before or after tax.
+As a result, we decided to keep the GST data available in our tables if further information was given in the future.
+- Joined and cleaned the GST table with our latest version of our Toyota-Prices table.
+- We found an API that converted currencies to a specified base currency.
+  - After defining a function that would request conversions, we used .apply to create a column that converted our original prices (USD) to their respective local currencies.
+  - We also converted from USD to CAD using the same method.
+We also made sure not to include any rows where there was missing data for local currencies as the API did not have information for lesser known currencies.
+  - After defining the price of a Toyota Corolla in Canada, we then used that price to find the difference in price between each Country and Canada.